AdrianaBioinfo/perceval/README.md

 -----------------------
 ## :one: Running Analysis

 You must have all the data in one folder.
-The subfolders need to contain "ATPADP" or "F480" or "CD86" in their name.
+The subfolders need to contain "ATPADP" or the marker(s) name(s).
 Otherwise they will not be included in the analysis.

 Ex:
 ```SHELL